Skip to main content

 Which flu treatments are helpful for babies?

-When your baby gets the flu, you’ll want to stay in close touch with their pediatrician.
+When your baby gets the flu, you’ll want to stay in close touch with their healthcare team.
 They may recommend flu treatments, such as:

 • Antiviral medication: Oseltamivir (Tamiflu) is a prescription antiviral medication that can help treat the flu in babies.
-Infants as young as 2 weeks may be prescribed Tamiflu.
-But Tamiflu works best when it’s taken within 48 hours of symptoms starting, so you’ll want to connect with your care team as soon as possible if your baby shows signs of the flu.
+It's safe for infants as young as 2 weeks old.
+But Tamiflu works best when it’s taken within 48 hours of when symptom start.
+So it's best to contact your child's healthcare team as soon as possible if your baby shows signs of the flu.

-• Cool mist: If your baby has a stuffy nose, cool mist (from a cool mist humidifier) can help melt the mucus in their nose.
+• Cool mist: If your baby has a stuffy nose, a cool mist humidifier can help ease congestion.

 • Nasal saline and suctioning: You can also use nasal saline (saltwater) drops and gentle suctioning to relieve nasal congestion.

-Keep in mind that some common flu treatments for adults may not be appropriate for babies.
+Keep in mind that some common flu treatments for adults are not be safe for babies.
 For example, over-the-counter (OTC) cold medicines — like those that treat cough, congestion, or pain — shouldn’t be given to babies unless a healthcare professional specifically recommends them.

 And although acetaminophen (Tylenol) is generally safe, it can hide a fever, which makes it hard to know how sick your baby is.
-Never give any OTC medicine to an infant younger than 3 months without talking with a healthcare professional first.
+Never give any OTC medicine to an infant younger than 3 months without talking with your healthcare team first.

 When to call a healthcare professional